Dreaming381/Latios-Framework-Documentation/Myri Audio/README.md

 ### Spatialization

-Myri processes sound in 3D space in order to provide the listener a sense of directionality and immersion.
-While much simpler than the cutting-edge techniques used in VR applications, the model is customizable through a listener profile API.
+Myri processes sound in 3D space to provide the listener a sense of directionality and immersion.
+While simpler than the cutting-edge techniques used in VR applications, the model is customizable through a listener profile API.
 From 2D panning to up to 127 distinct direction channels, Myri can be tuned to meet your project’s needs.

 The default profile produces a similar sound experience to the Megacity 2019 demo.

+### Basic Mixing with Multiple Listeners

+Myri uses a channel asset system that allows listeners to filter on specific audio sources.
+Listeners are mixed together, with each listener having their own limiter controls to shape the final output.

+The easiest way to think about this is that not only does a listener have a position in 3D space, but it also acts like a fader control in a mixing console.

 ### Voice Combining

-Myri can detect when several audio sources are playing the same clip in unison and combine them to save processing power and reduce cacophony of ambient sounds without losing spatial or intensity information.
+Myri can detect when several audio sources are playing the same clip in unison and combine them to save processing power and reduce cacophony of ambient sounds, all without losing spatial or intensity information.
 This feature is in stark contrast to Unity’s FMOD implementation where sources are omitted when too many are played at once.

 The mechanism Myri uses for this is inspired by the Megacity demo.
 But unlike the demo, Myri can also combine one-shot sources.